 His luck changed when he won 100,000 Francs and lived a life of luxury and wealth after this.

-Before alarm clocks were affordable, there were professional “Knocker Uppers” to wake people up for work.
+Before alarm clocks were affordable, professional “Knocker Uppers” woke people up for work.

-This was something that started during the industrial revolution in Britain, and carried on in some places until the 1970s.
+This started during the industrial revolution in Britain and carried on in some places until the 1970s.